chrissy-dev/flick/README.md

 ## Adding Albums and Photos

 To add a new album, create a directory inside the `albums/` folder.
 Inside this directory, place your high-resolution images.
 The application will automatically resize and cache the images as needed.
+Keep in mind though, the bigger the image, the more processing that's needed.

 ### Example: